Is it Expensive?

 The current hourly rate for art conservation labor (rates for conservators and the lower rates for assistants) is the rate used in the calculation of the cost proposal.
 Our cost proposals are not estimates; they are firm priced proposals and the amount of the proposal will be the invoiced amount when the work is complete; unless rare, unforeseen “discoveries” are made in the course of treatment that would change the proposed treatment.

 On some occasions, however, estimates may be offered based on either an initial examination of an object or on submitted photographs of the object and a discussion with the owner.
 You are welcome to contact us by email with a request for an “estimate” based on images you present.
 Our “estimates” are often “right-on” due to our collective vast experiences with so many common situations.

-For these meetings we often set aside one day a month as an art conservation “Clinic Day.”
-We also allow occasional appointments at other times.
-There is no charge for a brief meeting with the art conservator during such an appointment unless the time exceeds a half of an hour.
-If the owner decides to proceed with art conservation, the art object or heirloom still must be left for the conservator to fully examine the item and perform any necessary testing, as well as produce a written technical and cost proposal.
+Appointments are available during normal business hours.
+Please make an appointment today by calling our office for more information.
+If the client decides to proceed with an art conservation treatment, the art object or heirloom still must be left for the conservator to fully examine the item and perform any necessary testing, as well as produce a written technical and cost proposal.
 If you have any further questions or are in a unique situation, well then, just call or email.
 We can discuss it.
 We want to help you in all the ways we can.